June 2020: COVID-19 and public access to Arm End.

 Arm End is once again fully open to the public following the previous closure and subsequent lifting of restrictions.

-Visitors must continue maintain and observe physical distancing rules for the safety of our community and our state.
+Visitors must continue to maintain and observe physical distancing rules for the safety of our community and our state.

 Visitors to Arm End Reserve have historically had access to the entire site and our lease reiterates the public’s reasonable right to access the land.*